-A config file needs to be created, for each language, with translations for each widget:
+A config file is created, for each supported language, containing a translation for each widget.

 If no translation is found, the widget's initial value will be used as a default.

-The starting language must be set in the call to
+The starting language can be set in the call to

 To change the language, call